 ✓ Respect people’s privacy.
 You wouldn’t want your e-mail address, phone number, or other personal information plastered all over a public site, would you?
 Please do not share another person’s personal information.

 From time to time, we place comments in a queue and read them before allowing them to post, ensuring that they make a positive contribution to the discussion.
 Posts that are off-topic, mean-spirited, or otherwise inappropriate will not be approved.
 We will make an effort to notify a reader if a comment isn’t approved, but we reserve the right to deny a comment without reason.
 On rare occasions, we may also post a story with comments completely disabled.
 In those cases, it’s fair to assume that we are not interested in any reader feedback.

 Moderators are volunteers who care about the level of engagement on this site and are willing to invest their time into making it a better place.
 They have the ability to edit and delete comments, to mark comments as “spam” and to disable an account.

+Moderators do not actively patrol the comments looking for trouble.
+They rely on readers to identify violations of the comments policy.
 If you see something objectionable, please flag it.
 That sends an email to the entire moderation team, and the comment will be reviewed.